Gwyneth Paltrow and Brad Falchuk's Wedding Photos Are So Romantic

 (ICYMI, the wedding rehearsal was held at Jerry Seinfeld's home.)

 Styled by Elizabeth Saltzman, Paltrow walked down the aisle wearing a custom Valentino dress by Pierpaolo Piccioli.
-Photographers Lynsey Addario and John Dolan managed to capture every magical moment, from Paltrow getting ready with her maid of honor, Cameron Diaz, to the arrivals of pals Kate Capshaw, Robert Downey Jr., Ryan Murphy and Steven Spielberg.
+Photographers Lynsey Addario and John Dolan managed to capture every magical moment, from Paltrow getting ready with her famous friend Cameron Diaz, to the arrivals of pals Kate Capshaw, Robert Downey Jr., Ryan Murphy and Steven Spielberg.

 The Attacca Quartet performed during the private ceremony, while the power couple hired a jazz band (Django Foxtrot) and two DJs (Girl Talk and Arman Naféei) to set the mood.
 Downey, whose friendship with Paltrow has only flourished since they co-starred in 2008's Iron Man, even made a funny toast at the dinner (in which the beautiful bride wrapped herself in a shawl).